🐛Using Cloudflare Access Service Tokens with a Single JSON Header

 Cloudflare Access supports authenticating requests to protected resources using service tokens, typically via two headers:

 However, for some use cases—especially API calls or automation, my case is MCP workers with Zero Trust protected—you may want to consolidate authentication into a single header.
-While mentions this, one critical detail is not clearly documented: the required lowercase key names in the JSON payload.
+While Cloudflare’s documentation mentions this, one critical detail is not clearly documented: the required lowercase key names in the JSON payload.

 Funny enough, even their sample cURL command is in the incorrect format — wrong casing and use of underscores. 🤦🏻♂️